 Foyle Legal works with injured people on accident injury claims.
 In this work, they have witnessed lots of mistakes that injured people make with medico-legal exams.
 Here is a list of common mistakes to avoid when dealing with medical evidence in a personal injury claim:

-- Fail to report all your injuries
+- Failure to report all your injuries

-- Fail to cooperate with medical doctor
+- Failure to cooperate with a medical doctor

-- Fail to follow doctor’s advice
+- Failure to follow doctor’s advice

 Don’t be THE TOUGH GUY

 No one wants to seem weak and be seen as a complainer, a whiner or a wimp.
 However, medico-legal assessments are not the time to play the tough guy.
 If you are attending a medical-legal doctor, it is important to speak up so that your injuries are properly understood.
 Remember, medico-legal assessments are a form of independent medical examination.
 The doctor doesn’t know you.
 If you play the tough guy, they just assume you are fine and no further treatment is required.